SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

     is added to the ROSK.
 Again, the logic is that the conditions that led to that candidate not being selected allowed the final operator to be chosen.

--   **Indifferent Filter** This is the final stage, so the operator is now selected based on the agent’s exploration policy.
+-   **Indifferent/Numeric Filter** This is the final stage, so the operator is now selected based on the agent’s exploration policy.
 How indifferent preferences are added to the ROSK depends on whether any numeric indifferent preferences exist.